thefrontside/microstates/README.md

 In many ways, Microstates is a beginning.
 We hope you'll join us for the ride and help us create a future where building stateful applications in JavaScript is much easier than it is today.

+## How Microstates works

+How you understand Microstates will be a little different depending on your background.
+A good place to start is to think about a microstate as being one state of a state machine which is a pure function of Type and value.

+Ideally, we would express this as `let state = Type(value)`, but this is not possible in JavaScript, so we end up with `let state = create(Type, value)`.
+The created object has on it functions for all operations that can be performed on this microstate.

+Let's look at simplest type in Microstates, a `Boolean`.
+It has only two possible transitions: `toggle` and `set`.
+To create a `Boolean` microstate we can call `let bool = create(Boolean)`.
+Which gives us `bool.toggle()`

 <!-- ## API